sanjucs/ml-tools/PyTorch/distributed_training.md

 			* Registers autograd hook per parameter.
 	* Forward Pass - DDP takes the input, pass to the local model and run the local model.
 	* Backward Pass
-		* When one gradient is ready, correspnding hook will be triggerred and mark as ready for reduction.
+		* When one gradient is ready, corresponding hook will be triggered and mark as ready for reduction.
 		* Once all the gradients in a buckets are ready for reduction, the Reducer will call allreduce on the bucket.
-	* Optimizer step - Since allreduce synchronizes params across the processes, optmizer step is equivalent to optimizing local model.
+	* Optimizer step - Since allreduce synchronizes params across the processes, optimizer step is equivalent to optimizing local model.

 # Reference